pdgilbert/i2c-test/README.md

 The `*semi` examples use semihosting to display sensor readings.
 This focuses on the sensor crate and eliminates other crates that may cause complications.
-The `xca*` examples include an `ssd1306` display and  a multiplexer so muliple sensors can be used.
+The `xca*` examples include an `ssd1306` display and  a multiplexer so multiple sensors can be used.

 Results from compiling examples are reported in the repository 'Actions' tab https://github.com/pdgilbert/rust-integration-testing/actions.
 (This is a small subset of